nrfconnect/sdk-nrf/applications/matter_bridge/doc/matter_bridge_description.rst

 .. _CONFIG_BRIDGE_BT_MAX_SCANNED_DEVICES:

 CONFIG_BRIDGE_BT_MAX_SCANNED_DEVICES
-   Set the maximum number of scanned devices.
+   ``int`` - Set the maximum number of scanned devices.

 .. _CONFIG_BRIDGE_BT_MINIMUM_SECURITY_LEVEL:

 CONFIG_BRIDGE_BT_MINIMUM_SECURITY_LEVEL
-   Set the minimum Bluetooth security level of bridged devices that the bridge device will accept.
+   ``int`` - Set the minimum Bluetooth security level of bridged devices that the bridge device will accept.
    Bridged devices using this or a higher level will be allowed to connect to the bridge.
    See the :ref:`matter_bridge_app_bt_security` section for more information.

 .. _CONFIG_BRIDGE_BT_RECOVERY_MAX_INTERVAL:

 CONFIG_BRIDGE_BT_RECOVERY_MAX_INTERVAL
-   Set the maximum time (in seconds) between recovery attempts when the Bluetooth LE connection to the bridged device is lost.
+   ``int`` - Set the maximum time (in seconds) between recovery attempts when the Bluetooth LE connection to the bridged device is lost.

 .. _CONFIG_BRIDGE_BT_RECOVERY_SCAN_TIMEOUT_MS:

 CONFIG_BRIDGE_BT_RECOVERY_SCAN_TIMEOUT_MS
-   Set the time (in milliseconds) within which the Bridge will try to re-establish a connection to the lost Bluetooth LE device.
+   ``int`` - Set the time (in milliseconds) within which the Bridge will try to re-establish a connection to the lost Bluetooth LE device.

 .. _CONFIG_BRIDGE_BT_SCAN_TIMEOUT_MS:

 CONFIG_BRIDGE_BT_SCAN_TIMEOUT_MS
-   Set the Bluetooth LE scan timeout in milliseconds.
+   ``int`` - Set the Bluetooth LE scan timeout in milliseconds.

 The following options affect how many bridged devices the application supports.
 See the :ref:`matter_bridge_app_bridged_support_configs` section for more information.